+Asparagus might be cooked and enjoyed in oh so many ways for breakfast, lunch, and dinner.
 Thick asparagus is boiled in water and eaten either with white hollandaise sauce or butter.
 It also serves as an accompaniment to some stews.
 Thin asparagus cooks like green peas; it helps to pass the time in anticipation of pea season.

 Asparagus is eaten with one's hands, to touch it with a spoon shows an inability to live in "society."
-Green asparagus, which is traditionally considered overripe, also occupies a place of honour on the menu of English restaurants.
+Green asparagus, which is traditionally considered overripe, also occupies a place of honor on the menu of English restaurants.